frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

     },
     "overwrite_hla_dic":null,
     "overwrite_hla_nested":false,
-    "overwrite_additional_hla":false, # you can set to true and hten additional_hla will be used instead "additional_hla":[],
+    "overwrite_additional_hla":false, # you can set to true and then additional_hla will be used instead "additional_hla":[], # HLA-A01:01
     "cores":20,
     "inquiry_mode":"i",
     "added_genes":[],